ecdye/macSubtitleOCR/README.md

 ### Options

-- Ability to export images in the subtitle stream to compare and manually refine OCR output
+- Ability to export `.png` images of the subtitles to allow manual refinement of the OCR output
-- Ability to use language recognition in the macOS OCR engine to improve OCR accuracy
+- Ability to use language recognition (i.e. seeing if a sequence of characters actually makes a valid word) in the macOS OCR engine to improve OCR accuracy
 - Ability to export raw JSON output from OCR engine for inspection

 ### Building

 > [!IMPORTANT]
-> This project requires Swift 6 work properly!
+> This project requires Swift 6 to work properly!

 To get started with macSubtitleOCR, clone the repository and then build the project with Swift.